pop-os/docs/src/navigate-pop/launching-applications.md

 https://support.system76.com/articles/pop-basics/

 -->
-# Locate, Launch, and Navigate Between Applications
+# Locate & Launch Applications

 Applications can be launched from the Dock, the Launcher, the Applications menu, and the Terminal.

 ---

-## Browsing & Launch Installed Applications
+## Browsing & Launching Installed Applications

 Installed applications can be viewed in the Applications menu and the Pop!\_Shop Installed screen.